chrispsn/mesh/README.md

 # Mesh

-> Visualise data and edit code using a spreadsheet interface.

 Mesh is a JavaScript IDE that feels like a spreadsheet.

+Visualise data and edit code using similar patterns to what you'd use in a spreadsheet.

 ## How to install Mesh